Homeland Security Minor

 The minor in Homeland Security (HLS) is designed to provide a professional experience to students not majoring in Homeland Security, but who are interested in aspects of the homeland security profession.
 Students will see how Homeland Security issues, challenges, and tools are related to their specific major and how Homeland Security can be used to embellish their careers.

 The minor in homeland security requires five courses (20 credits).
 Students must earn grades of at least C- in each course and an overall GPA of 2.0 in minor courses.
 Transfer students may transfer up to two courses, subject to the approval of the HLS program coordinator.
 Courses taken on a pass/fail basis may not be used for the minor.
-No more than eight credits to satisfy major requirements may be used in the minor.
+Homeland Security majors cannot use the HLS minor as a breadth area.